emartech/pgarchive/Manual.md

 Create a readonly snapshot of '/mnt/backup/t2/standby' in '/mnt/backup/t2/snapshots/2016-04-04T16:45:31Z'
 ```

-Usually you do not need to manually create and delete snapshots, see Cron Jobs for a better solution.
+There is support for time based thinning and expiry with the `snapshot thin` and `snapshot expire` commands.
+The `pgarchive.conf` file holds the properties `expire_date` and `thin_daily_date` which control cutoff times.
+To debug this it may be useful to pass `--show` to the commands, and to override the config file values by setting `THIN_DAILY_DATE` and `EXPIRE_DATE` in the environment.

-TODO
+Usually you do not need to manually create, delete or even expire snapshots, as a cron job takes care of this.
+See Cron Jobs below for deatils.

 ### Restoring Data